andsens/docopt.sh/README.rst

     The parser in naval_fate.sh is already up-to-date.

 Note that once you have generated the parser, you can move the codeblock to any other place in your script.
-The generator will automatically find the code and replace it in-place.
+The script patcher will automatically find the codeblock and replace it with an updated version.

 Parser output
 -------------

-Names of arguments, commands, and options are mapped by replacing everything that is not an alphanumeric character or an underscore with an underscore.
+Names of arguments, commands, and options are mapped by replacing everything that is not an alphanumeric character with an underscore.
 This means ``--speed`` becomes ``$__speed``, ``-f`` becomes ``$_f``, and ``<name>`` becomes ``_name_``, while ``NAME`` stays as ``$NAME`` and ``set`` stays as ``$set``.

-Commands and switches (options without arguments) become ``true`` or ``false``.
+Switches (options without arguments) and commands become ``true`` or ``false``.
-If a command or switch can be specified more than once, the value will be an integer that has been incremented the number of times the parameter was specified.
+If a switch or command can be specified more than once, the resulting variable value will be an integer that has been incremented the number of times the parameter was specified.

-Arguments and options with values get the values as strings.
+Options with values and regular arguments become strings.
-If an argument or option with a value can be specified more that once, the value will be an array of strings.
+If an option with a value or an argument can be specified more that once, the value will be an array of strings.

-To clarify, given this doc and invocation:
+To clarify, given this (somewhat complex, but concise) doc and invocation:

 .. code-block::